cloudymax/CloudyDevDotNet/README.md

 # Static website hosting for ~$0.05 /month

-My personal website, hosted in an Azure Storage Blob with a CDN and custom domain.
+How I host my personal site in an Azure Storage Blob.

 ## 1. Install the Azure CLI